getsentry/sentry-javascript/packages/node-integration-tests/README.md

 ## Running Tests Locally

-Tests can be run locally using the latest version of Chromium with:
+Tests can be run locally with:

 `yarn test`